Anthony Shorris: Finance and management

 From 1984 to 1988, Shorris served as New York City's deputy budget director at the New York City Mayor's Office of Management and Budget (OMB), acting as an architect of Mayor Edward I. Koch's Ten Year Housing Plan.
 Shorris would go on to serve as City's Finance Commissioner from 1987 to 1989 under the Koch administration.
 Shorris currently serves as a member of the Advisory Board to the Federal Reserve Bank of New York.
 He is also a Partner at McKinsey & Company.

 Other work and publications

 Shorris is a member of the Executive Committee of the Regional Plan Association and the Advisory Board of the Independent Budget Office of the City of New York.
-He is a member of the board of the United Hospital Fund of New York and represents the city on the board of the NEw York City Ballet.
+He is a member of the board of the United Hospital Fund of New York and represents the city on the board of the New York City Ballet.
 Shorris's work on education, infrastructure, and financial management has been published in The New York Times, The Newark Star-Ledger, The Nation, and The Century Foundation.

 Personal life

-He lives with wife author Maria Laurino and their son in New York City.
+He lives with his wife, author Maria Laurino, and their son in New York City.